padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 Given you have fire frequency data, sites that are most often burnt would be helpful information for management.
-Let's visualise sites that recorded plenty fires; darker pixels represent highest fire frequency dates.
+Let's visualise sites that recorded plenty fires; darker pixels represent the highest fire frequency dates.